Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Section 17(5)(e)

-ITC is blocked on goods or services on which tax has been paid u/s 10; [Composition Levy]
+ITC is not available on goods or services or both on which tax has been paid u/s 10; [Composition Levy]

 Description: Image result for images of pointing finger